labgrid-project/labgrid/doc/configuration.rst

 ``simplerest``
-  This is a generic backend for PDU implementations which can be controlled via HTTP GET requests (both set and get).
+  This is a generic backend for PDU implementations which can be controlled via HTTP GET and PUT requests.
   See the `docstring in the module
   <https://github.com/labgrid-project/labgrid/blob/master/labgrid/driver/power/simplerest.py>`__
   for details.